Ashford’s Health and Wellbeing Board was set up following central government reforms.

-The health and wellbeing of Ashford’s residents is paramount so influencing the services that are commissioned, and ensuring that the resources available are prioritised in accordance with the needs of our community, is vital.
+The health and wellbeing of Ashford’s residents is paramount to influencing the services that are commissioned, and ensuring that the resources available are prioritised in accordance with the needs of our community.

 Importantly the board meets in public, meaning that local people can be involved and can see the transparency of the decision-making processes, while feeding into the debate.

 The members of this board have a big responsibility to ensure that the new way of working is efficient.

 The board is currently chaired by Councillor Bradford, our cabinet member for community safety and wellbeing, and the vice chair is held by Dr Navin Kumta, Clinical Lead and Chair of Ashford Clinical Commissioning Group.

 |Dr Navin Kumta||Clinical lead and chair Ashford Clinical Commissioning Group|

 |Cllr Brad Bradford||Cabinet member for community safety and wellbeing, Ashford Borough Council|

 |Cllr Peter Oakford||Cabinet member for specialist children's services, Kent County Council|

 |Simon Perks||Accountable officer at NHS Ashford and NHS Canterbury and Coastal Clinical Commissioning Group|

 |Matthew Capper||Director of performance and delivery, Clinical Commissioning Group|